leonardo5621/terraform-kafka-perf-test/modules/terraform-kafka-monitoring/README.md

 ```
  And it will become available at the port 9090 at the localhost.

- If none of the Kafka Cluster metrics are readily available, try restarting the `prometheus` or the `prometheus-monitoring-kube` pods.
+ If none of the Kafka Cluster or operator metrics are readily available, try restarting the `prometheus` or the `prometheus-monitoring-kube` pods.

 ## Usage